 - The Scrum Master is accountable for establishing Scrum and increasing the team’s effectiveness by enabling continuous improvement, often summarized as “getting better”.

 The Scrum Team’s primary focus is to make the best possible progress toward the Sprint goal.
 The team and its stakeholders should be open and communicative about the work and the challenges.
 Team members should respect each other and trust one another to be capable, independent people.
 They should be empowered to have the courage to do the right thing and to work on tough problems.

-There are three Scrum artifacts, and their purpose is to provide sets of information to the team and stakeholders, including the goal, steps toward achieving the goals, and actions taken to achieve it.
-These artifacts are designed to maximize transparency and allow for regular inspection and adaptation.
+There are three Scrum artifacts and related commitments, and their purpose is to provide sets of information to the team and stakeholders, including the goal, steps toward achieving the goals, and actions taken to achieve it.
+They are designed to maximize transparency and allow for regular inspection and adaptation.

 Product Backlog and Product Goal

 The Product Backlog is an emergent, ordered list of what is needed to improve the product or service.
 Items in the Product Backlog are refined until they are ready for selection in a Sprint Planning event.